pubpub/pubpub/facets/README.md

 This seems backwards at first; why define types with runtime objects? _Because you can't do it the other way around:_ there is a `typeof` operator in TS that lets you infer a type from a runtime object, but nothing that lets you do the opposite.

 Zod is a well-tested, widely-used elaboration on this idea.
 It's _great_ for Facets because we want good TypeScript coverage, but we also want to construct database tables and parse objects against a schema at runtime.

+# Some important types

+There are a _lot_ of types are exported from the `facets` directory.
+Knowing what these ones mean will help you get a handle on the rest.
+Refer also to:

+- The [Some Terminology](#some-terminology) section for details on the difference between facet definitions, instances, and values
+- The [Cascading, nullability, and root values](#cascading-nullability-and-root-values) section (just below) for more details on the relationship between prop nullability and cascading.

+## `FacetName`

+The `FacetName` type is a union of strings representing all the valid facet names.

+## `Facet<Name extends FacetName>`

+The `Facet<Name>` type retrieves a specific `FacetDefinition` by name.
+For instance, `FacetDefinition<'PubHeaderTheme'>` is equivalent to `typeof PubHeaderTheme`.
+This is a convenience to reduce the number of places where we need to directly import a given facet definition.

+## `FacetInstanceType<Def extends FacetDefinition>`

+The `FacetInstanceType` type contains the (nullable) props of an indivudal **facet instance**.
+This corresponds to an object that we store in the database, associated with a single scope.

+## `FacetValue<Def extends FacetDefinition>`

+The `FacetValue` type contains the (possibly nullable) props of a **facet value**.
+This is the result of cascading values from all of a scopes's parents to determine the current value of a facet's props at that scope.

 # Cascading, nullability, and root values